Eduard Sarapiy: Early years

 Born in Zaporizhzhia, Sarapiy began his youth career at the local Metalurh Zaporizhzhia academy.
 In 2010, he moved to the Dynamo Kyiv academy.

 Metalurh Zaporizhzhia

 In 2017 he returned to Metalurh Zaporizhzhia in the Ukrainian Second League.

 Metalist Kharkiv

 In 2021 he transferred to Metalist Kharkiv in the Ukrainian First League.

 Loan to Dnipro-1

 The following year he went on loan to Dnipro-1 in the Ukrainian Premier League.
 He made his debut for Dnipro on 28 August 2022, scoring a goal in a 3–0 victory over Dynamo Kyiv.

 International career

-Sarapiy made two appearances for the Ukraine national under-17 football team team in 2016.
+Sarapiy made two appearances for the Ukraine national under-17 football team in 2016.
 In September 2022, he was called up for the first time to the Ukraine national football team ahead of UEFA Nations League matches against Armenia and Scotland, but he did not appear in either match.